raipc/atsd-api-python/offline_installation.md

 Log in to the target server where the ATSD client is being installed.

 Copy module files to a user module directory.
-The directory is located at $(python -m site --user-site):
+The directory is located at `python -m site --user-site`:

 ```sh
 mkdir -p $(python -m site --user-site) && cd modules && mv $(ls --hide=*.tar.gz) -t $(python -m site --user-site)